|

 Favored by default: Bureaucrats and govt. "insiders."
 An April 2008 Orange County

-that in California there are nearly one million private vehicles having "confidential"
+that in California there were nearly one million private vehicles having "confidential"

 license plate numbers protected from easy or efficient look up, making those vehicles' owners effectively invisible to agencies attempting to process